 5 – GetAround

 Most ridesharing app startups put their own cars in different areas of a city so that the riders who need to hail a cab can just book on the mobile app and go.
 But GetAround chooses to operate differently.
 It is based on the idea of people sharing their own cars with strangers (riders).

 Think of GetAround as Airbnb for cars, the service which lets people rent out their own cars, instead of homes.
 In simple words, GetAround enables users to rent out their cars to strangers.
 And those who are willing to share their cars pay $99 to GetAround for installing a device that can unlock their vehicle in their smartphone app.
 In addition, they also put a pouch in which owners place their keys.
 And to rent cars through GetAround, the owners also have to pay $20 monthly fees to be connected with GetAround’s network.

 Car owners can rent out their cars for an hourly rate which starts at $5 and can be higher depending upon the GetAround’s recommendation.

 But does that even work?

 Do people really rent out their cars on GetAround?

-As you can see, most of the ridesharing and car pooling app startups are doing exceptionally well, despite heavy competition from Uber & Lyft.
-In fact, there are a list of top ride sharing companies such as Cabily, Hailo, ZipCar, and others who have also established a huge network for their services.
+As you can see, most of the rideshare companies and carpooling app startups are doing exceptionally well, despite heavy competition from Uber & Lyft.
+In fact, there is a list of top ride-sharing companies such as Cabily, Hailo, ZipCar, and others who have also established a huge network for their services.
 The point is, if you’re thinking that there is no chance you can now establish a ridesharing app startup like Uber or Lyft, then you could not be more wrong, because we just saw successful examples and there are many more there.

-So, if you’ve an idea or want to build an Uber clone and establish your own taxi app business, you can contact us with your requirements, and we’ll help you become yet another successful taxi app startup, even in this heavy competition.
+So, if you have got an idea on the best ride sharing app or want to build an app like Uber the ride-sharing app that competes with Lyft and establish your own taxi app business, car sharing app development, you can contact us with your requirements, and we’ll help you become yet another successful taxi app startup, even in this heavy competition.